fraunhofer-isi/micat/doc/source/ecologic_indicators/reduction_AP.md

 $\Delta E_{c, e, ss, y} = $ energy savings in a given region, final energy carrier, subsector, and year

 The raw data for the emission factor values are in kt per PJ of energy.

-The same equation is also used for the calculation of CO2-emissions.